rigetti/pyquil/docs/source/compiler.rst

 Including this `before any non-pragmas` will allow the compiler to alter its rewiring behavior.
 The possible options are:

++ ``PARTIAL`` (default): The compiler will start with nothing assigned to each physical qubit.
+Then, it will fill in the logical-to-physical mapping as it encounters new qubits in the program, making its best guess for where they should be placed.
-+ ``NAIVE`` (default): The compiler will start with an identity mapping as the initial rewiring.
++ ``NAIVE``: The compiler will start with an identity mapping as the initial rewiring.
 In particular, qubits will **not** be rewired unless the program requests a qubit-qubit interaction not natively available on the QPU.
-+ ``PARTIAL``: The compiler will start with nothing assigned to each physical qubit.
-Then, it will fill in the logical-to-physical mapping as it encounters new qubits in the program, making its best guess for where they should be placed.
 + ``RANDOM``: the compiler will start with a random permutation.
 + ``GREEDY``: the compiler will make a guess for the initial rewiring based on a quick initial scan of the entire program.

 .. note::
-   ``PARTIAL`` rewiring is the default, and for the most part, it attempts to produce a program whose overall fidelity is maximized.
-This can lead to programs using qubits not in the original program, which may or may not be what you want.
-Choosing another rewiring, such as ``NAIVE``, may produce more intuitive compilation results though with poorer program fidelity.
+   The default option, ``PARTIAL``, may lead to higher-performing programs because the compiler has more freedom to optimize the layout of the gates on the qubits. ``NAIVE``, a simpler option, follows the "Do What I Mean" (DWIM) principle.
+It is the least sophisticated, but attempts to follow what the user has constructed with their program.

 Common Error Messages
 ---------------------